 - 2. Deploy the root file system just generated on the final media used to boot the board - 3.
-Replicate the same root file system into directory: /home/architech/architech_sdk/architech/zedboard/sysroot - 4.
-Copy the Qt Libraries and cpp libraries to your sdk sysroot directory - 5.
-Copy the Qt Libraries to the board media used to boot
+Replicate the same root file system into directory - 4.
+Copy the Qt Libraries to the board media used to boot - 5.
+Copy the Qt Libraries and cpp libraries to your sdk sysroot directory - 6.
+Unmount the media used to boot the board from your computer and insert it into the board - 7.
+Power-On the board - 8.
+Open up the serial console.